tuwaiq-ios/project10-week09-solo/README.md

 Where

 ### Project Description :
-To search for cafes, Watch its details and add comments to them ..
+To Display cafes, Watch its details and add comments to them ..

 ### Features List:
 - Register an account and control the profile